Why Sponsor Oils? | blog | oilshell.org

 $ foo='-z-z-z' > echo ${foo//z//} -/-/-/

-In the last post I showed five meanings for #
+In the last post I showed five meanings for #, and discussed the

 larger motivation for this trivia.
 I will have a few more head-scratchers, and